Senator Sonny Angara

 While interesting and insightful, these findings alone only lead to more questions which academics, researchers, and especially public servants like myself should try to answer.
 Clearly, there is a lot to unpack here.
 And doing so will definitely help not just in understanding at a larger scale the inner lives of our countrymen, but also ensuring that policies and programs that have been (and will be) rolled out truly bring them happiness and improve their well-being.
 The next administration, whoever it will be, should pay heed.

 Email: firstname.lastname@example.org| Facebook, Twitter & Instagram: @sonnyangara

-Senator Sonny Angara has been in public service for 18 years — nine years as Representative of the lone district of Aurora, and nine as Senator.
-He has authored, co-authored, and sponsored more than 330 laws.
+Senator Sonny Angara has been in public service for 15 years — nine years as Representative of the Lone District of Aurora, and six as Senator.
+He has authored and sponsored more than 250 laws.
 He is currently serving his second term in the Senate.